-\See Rosentrauh Report, Appendix B
+See Rosentraub Paper, Appendix B

+MThis is red on \$20.

+below

+superior transportation and transit access
-The city's core has existing infrastructure, tremendous parking capacity, superior transportation and transit access, and a concentration of shops and restaurants that can provide a base for creating a walkable, thriving urban district that defines our city.

-Access into and out of downtown can readily accommodate crowds, and it regularly does.
-On New Year's Eve 2007, for example, more than 35,000 people gathered in Sir Winston Churchill Square without overcrowding, creating parking challenges, or causing any traffic problems as the crowds dispersed.
+The city's core has existing infrastructure, tremendous unused parking capacity, and a concentration of shops and restaurants that can provide a base for creating a walkable, thriving urban district that defines our city.
+Access into and out of downtown can readily accommodate crowds, of 35,000 people, leaving the area.
+And it regularly does.
+On New Year's Eve 2007, accommodate crowds, of 35,000 people, leaving the area.
+And it regularly does.
+On New Year's Eve 2007, accommodate crowds, of 35,000 people, leaving the area.

-The architectural significance of a sports/entertainment facility, and the strong design of the surrounding community will influence downtown land use and community development patterns for many years to come.
+The architectural significance of a sports/entertainment complex, and the strong design of the surrounding community will influence downtown land use and community development patterns for many years to come.
 It can be a true urban gathering place and create a strong "brand" for Edmonton.